zoellner/sharp-heic-lambda-layer/README.md

 sam build
 sam deploy --guided --capabilities CAPABILITY_IAM CAPABILITY_AUTO_EXPAND
 ```

+You can also use the "Deploy" button in the [Serverless Repo Application Page](https://serverlessrepo.aws.amazon.com/applications/us-east-1/776954778331/sharp-heic)

 ### Lambda Layer
 - Add the lambda layer with ARN `arn:aws:lambda:us-east-1:776954778331:layer:sharp-heic:${LAYER_VERSION}` to any lambda function (replace `${LAYER_VERSION}` with the desired version, e.g. `5`)